-Secondary Focus-Securities and Debt-Related Investments
+Secondary Focus-Real Estate-Related Securities

-In addition to direct investments in hotel properties, we may also acquire real estate securities and debt-related investments in the hospitality sector.
-We expect that our total investments in real estate securities and debt-related investments would be a substantially smaller proportion of our overall portfolio than our direct investments in hotel properties.
-However, we are not specifically limited in the number or size of our real estate securities and debt-related investments, or on the percentage of the net proceeds from this offering that we may invest in a single real estate-related security or debt-related investment.
-The specific number and mix of real estate securities and debt-related assets in which we invest will depend upon real estate market conditions, other circumstances existing at the time we are investing and the amount of proceeds we raise in this offering, in our initial public offering and in any other offering.
+In addition to direct investments in hotel properties, we may also acquire real estate-related securities in the hospitality sector.
+Our real estate-related securities investments will focus on public and private real estate-related equity and debt securities, including, but not limited to, the common stock of publicly-traded REITs, mortgage loans, mezzanine and other forms of debt, and mezzanine and preferred equity.
+We expect that our total investments in real estate-related securities will constitute a substantially smaller proportion of our overall portfolio than our direct investments in hotel properties.
+However, we are not specifically limited in the number or size of our real estate-related securities and debt-related investments, or on the percentage of the net proceeds from this offering that we may invest in a single real estate-related security investment.
+The specific number and mix of real estate-related securities in which we invest will depend upon real estate market conditions, other circumstances existing at the time we are investing and the amount of proceeds we raise in this offering and in any other offerings of our securities.

-Our advisor has substantial discretion with respect to identifying and evaluating specific securities and debt-related investments.
-Our charter provides that we may not invest in equity securities unless a majority of our directors, including a majority of our independent directors, not otherwise interested in the transaction approve such investment as being fair, competitive and commercially reasonable.
-Consistent with such requirements, in determining the types of real estate securities and debt-related investments to make, our advisor will evaluate the following criteria:
+Our advisor has substantial discretion with respect to identifying and evaluating specific real estate-related securities investments.
+In determining the types of investments in real estate-related securities to make, our advisor will evaluate the following criteria:

-- positioning the overall portfolio to achieve an optimal mix of real property, real estate securities and debt-related investments; - diversification benefits relative to the rest of the securities and debt-related investments within our portfolio; - fundamental securities analysis; - quality and sustainability of underlying property cash flows; - broad assessment of macro-economic data and regional property level supply and demand dynamics; - potential for delivering high current income and attractive risk-adjusted total returns; and - additional factors considered important to meeting our investment objectives.
+- positioning the overall portfolio to achieve an optimal mix of real property and real estate-related securities; - diversification benefits relative to the rest of the securities and debt-related investments within our portfolio; - fundamental securities analysis; - quality and sustainability of underlying property cash flows; - broad assessment of macro-economic data and regional property level supply and demand dynamics; - potential for delivering high current income and attractive risk-adjusted total returns; and - additional factors considered important to meeting our investment objectives.

-Real Estate Securities
+Real Estate-Related Equity Securities

-We may make equity investments in REITs and other real estate companies if a majority of our directors, including a majority of our independent directors, not otherwise interested in the transaction approve such investment as being fair, competitive and commercially reasonable.
+We may invest in equity securities of REITs and other real estate companies if a majority of our directors, including a majority of our independent directors, not otherwise interested in the transaction approve such investment as being fair, competitive and commercially reasonable.
 We may purchase the common or preferred stock of these entities or options to acquire their stock.
 We may target a public company that owns commercial real estate assets when we believe its stock is trading at a discount to that company's net asset value.
 We may eventually seek to acquire or gain a controlling interest in the companies that we target.
 We may make investments in other entities when we consider it more efficient to acquire an entity that already owns real estate assets meeting our investment objectives than to acquire such assets directly.